-If you’re nearby and want to maximise income by handing everything yourself, you will need to:
+If you’re nearby and want to maximise income by handling everything yourself, you will need to:

-- Correspond with guests about bookings and handle inquiries.
+- Correspond with guests about bookings and handle enquiries

 Customer service is crucial if you want to run a profitable holiday home venture, with guests leaving feedback on popular websites like TripAdvisor potentially affecting future bookings.

 Advertising your holiday let

 To attract guests, you need to market your holiday home effectively, using high quality photography and copywriting to make it stand out over the competition.

 Good quality photographs present a professional image, but equally important is how you present the holiday home.
 Stage photographs with attractive bed linen, a dining table ready for dinner with a bottle of wine and flowers, and a welcome hamper in the kitchen.